Ready to sue a mechanic in California small claims?Start Lawsuit

 For one, you may be suing the wrong mechanic as many have similar names.
 If you win the lawsuit you will get a "judgment" against the incorrect mechanic and this will bring problems down the road.

-The goal here is finding the correct person or business to sue.
+The goal here is to find the correct person or business to sue.

 2. Who is the "registered agent for service of process"?